peteroupc/peteroupc.github.io/random.md

 <a id=Examples_and_Non_Examples></a>
 ### Examples and Non-Examples

-Examples of statistical-random generators include the following:
+Examples of statistical RNGs include the following:
 - XorShift\* 128/64 (state length 128 bits; nonzero seed).
 - XorShift\* 64/32 (state length 64 bits; nonzero seed).
 - `xoroshiro128+` (state length 128 bits; nonzero seed &mdash; but see note in the [**source code**](http://xoroshiro.di.unimi.it/xoroshiro128plus.c) about the lowest bit of the PRNG's outputs).